thustorage/TeRM/README.md

 Notably, the codename of TeRM is `PDP`.

-The repository is still under construction.
+The repository is still under construction, including more code and documentations.
 Please focus on it for future updates.

+If you have further questions and interests about the repository, please feel free to propose an issue or contact me via email (zheyang.zy AT outlook.com).
+You can find my github at [yzim](https://github.com/yzim).